iorchard/burrito_docs/source/operation/leaping_from_1.2.x.rst

     $ ./run.sh registry

-Check the last images(e.g. kube-apiserver:v1.28.3) are added to the local registry.::
+Check the new images(e.g. kube-apiserver:v1.28.3) are added to the local registry.::

     $ curl -s control1:32680/v2/kube-apiserver/tags/list